2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 Some things to consider if you want to run a sensitive action and then completely terminate the associated session when the session is complete.

+* I am new to Rust.
+I just learned it a month ago using Amazon Q CLI (though I have 30 years of programming experience).
+* I have not fully reviewed this code.
+* I couldn't easily find which were the most up to date crates for the AWS Rust SDK for STS.
+I hope these are correct but not sure honestly.
+* I used a combination of Amazon Q CLI, console, and Google Gemini to get this working.
+Gemini couldn't get it right.
+Mostly used Q. If anything is wrong I blame Q :-)
+* But I probably won't be done by now if I hadn't used Amazon Q...the errors were tricky as the libraries seemed to have changed a lot over time.

 ## Why not use IAM Identity Center?

 I don't want to use a browser.
 The OAuth device code flow is too often the source of phishing attacks.
 An attacker can also start a session and potentially trick me to completing the login in my browser.
 Hopefully this method is harder to phish, the nothing is foolproof.